weberamaral/ng-webcam/README.md

 # ng-webcam

-ngWebcam is an AngularJS directive for capturing images from your computer's camera, and delivering then to you as data uri.
+ngWebcam is an AngularJS directive for capturing images from your computer's camera, and delivering then to you as JPEG or PNG [Data URIs](https://en.wikipedia.org/wiki/Data_URI_scheme).
+The images can then be displayed in your web page, render into a canvas or submited to your server. ngWebcam uses [WebcamJS](https://github.com/jhuckaby/webcamjs) to provide the core functionality.

+## Browser suport

+ngWebcam suports the same browsers supported by WebcamJS.

 ## Live exemple